scientific-python/specs/meta-spec-0002.md

-Since SPECs can be proposed by anyone including members of new or more specialized projects, having Core Projects consider these proposals provides a convenient mechanism for these projects and individuals to have greater influence on the Core Projects and larger ecosystem.
+Since SPECs can be proposed by anyone including members of new or more specialized projects, having Core Projects consider these proposals provides a convenient mechanism for projects and individuals to have greater influence on the Core Projects and larger ecosystem.

 # Implementation